emhastings/emhastings.github.io/_pages/cv.md

 * General
   * Writing and presenting reports
   * English (native language)
-  * Elementary proficiency in French and Latin
+  * Elementary proficiency in French and Latin, can read basic Spanish

 Service and Leadership
 ======